soutaro/querly/manual/patterns.md

 # Interpolation Syntax

-If you want to describe a pattern that can not be described with adove syntax, you can use interpolation as follows:
+If you want to describe a pattern that can not be described with above syntax, you can use interpolation as follows:

 ```yaml
 id: find_by_abc_and_def